 08 – Multiple scenes (many films including Gladiator, Harry Potter and the Half-Blood Prince and more) – Bourne Wood, Surrey, England

 Bourne Wood is a section of woodland which has featured in countless films and television adverts over the years.
 It’s open to the public, meaning that anyone can take a walk through the woods to enjoy the scenery.
-It is most famous for featuring in the opening of the film Gladiator, but the long list also includes Robin Hood, War Horse, Snow White & the Huntsman and many, many more.
+It is most famous for featuring in the opening of the film Gladiator.
+But the long list also includes Robin Hood, War Horse, Snow White & the Huntsman and many, many more.

 07 – Overlook Hotel (The Shining) – Timberline Lodge, Oregon